SmartAG-Team/CDIP-ChatGLM3/README.md

-# CDIP-ChatGLM3: A Streamlined Model for Precise Crop Disease Identification and Prescription
+# CDIP-ChatGLM3: A Dual-Model Approach Integrating  Computer Vision and Language Modeling for Crop Disease  Identification and Prescription

 ![logo](./fig/logo.png)